2004 Women's Asia Cup

 The 2004 Women's One-Day Internationals Asia Cup is the inaugural edition of the Asian Cricket Council Women's One Day International cricket tournament.
-The two teams which took part in the tournament were India and Sri Lanka.
-It was held between 17 April and 29 April 2004, in Sri Lanka.
+The two teams which took part were India and Sri Lanka in a tournament held in Sri Lanka, from 17 to 29 April 2004.
 The matches were played at the Sinhalese Sports Club Ground and Kandy Cricket Club.
 India won the inaugural edition against Sri Lanka 5–0.